DylanKojiCheslin/linearSystemSolver/README.md

 ### verboseSolution
 yourInstance.verboseSolution()

-prints console logs of the details of what it is doing, returns a solution in reduced echelon form
+console logs the details of attempts to solve, returns a solution in reduced echelon form

 ### isSolvable
 yourInstance.solve()